fubicales2016/fogbowcloud.org/content/pages/manager.md

 * Get detailed information about remote instances;
 * Remove remote instances.

-You can check the [manager protocol](#manager-protocol) documentation for more information.

 A manager will also interact with a rendezvous service.
 Those interactions will:

 * Send liveness messages;